okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 > **Note:** For more information on hard-coded and configurable token lifetimes, see [Token lifetime](/docs/reference/api/oidc/#token-lifetime).

-The usual OAuth 2.0 grant flow looks like this:
+The usual OAuth 2.0 authorization code flow looks like this:

 1. The client requests authorization from the resource owner (usually the user).
 2. If the owner gives authorization, the client passes the authorization grant to the authorization server (in this case Okta).